MSIA/2021-msia423-Chen-Zhiyang-project/README.md

 make image
 ```

-This command builds the Docker image, with the tag `recipe`, based on the instructions in `Dockerfile` and the files existing in this directory.
+This command builds the Docker image, with the tag `recipe_zcm9834`, based on the instructions in `Dockerfile` and the files existing in this directory.

 The entry point is `python3`, and thus when you run the image as a container, the command python3 is run, followed by the arguments given in the docker run command after the image name.